ArthurLABE/Lekiwi-sim2sim-with-ROS2/README.md

 <br>

 ### 3. Install required ROS 2 dependencies
+> [!TIP]
-Reminder : You may need to adapt these commands to your version by replacing "humble" with "jazzy" or another one(yours).
+>You may need to adapt these commands to your version by replacing "humble" with "jazzy" or another one(yours).

     rosdep update
     rosdep install --from-paths src --ignore-src -r -y --rosdistro humble